AdobeDocs/experience-manager-core-components.en/help/developing/web-optimized-image-delivery.md

 ### Can I use web-optimized image delivery with my own component?

-Yes, the web-optimized image delivery service can be used by custom components.
-Adobe recommends [extending the Image Component](/help/developing/customizing.md) in this case.
+Yes, the web-optimized image delivery service can be used by custom components, which are built by [extending the Image Component,](/help/developing/customizing.md)

 The following is a service interface that can be used to help generating the asset URL.